ericbrauer/1000WBlender/README.md

 - FB only really engages when blend is at 100%.
 It would be really nice if it was independent.
 So FB at 100% is crazy, but we can cut it with Blend.
 - Dedicated Volume for FB?
+- What value of pot on FB of Rat King?
+That one is way more controllable.